 The exhibition will be accompanied by an extensive programme of supplementary events.

 A catalogue will be released by Hatje Cantz Verlag.

-A special exhibition by the Kupferstichkabinett – Staatliche Museen zu Berlin
+A special exhibition of the Kupferstichkabinett – Staatliche Museen zu Berlin

 Address / Getting there